wookey-project/ewok-kernel/doc/devices.rst

 .. hint::
-   The posthook implementation keeps memory of the *read* in order to avoid multiple read of the same register, which could lead to unexpected behaviors (e.g. ToCToU vulnerability)
+   The posthook implementation keeps memory of the *read* in order to avoid multiple reads of the same register, which could lead to unexpected behaviors (e.g. ToCToU vulnerability)